 Advanced Plastiform, Inc partners with a wide variety of companies in the automotive industry, from vehicle manufacturers to independent parts suppliers, across the Mid-Atlantic and Southeastern United States.
 We are a full-service plastics manufacturing center, designing, manufacturing, and delivering our custom plastics all from our centrally located North Carolina manufacturing center.
 With our innovative automotive injection molding and thermoforming techniques, we are able to provide safe, durable plastic components at a low per-unit cost and a fast lead time.

 Custom Automotive Thermoforming

 Automotive thermoforming is the act of heating a single plastic sheet until it is soft and malleable enough to form or shape around a custom-designed mold or tool.
-To ensure the most accurate shape, the plastic sheet is either vacuum sealed into the mold to form a tight fit or heavy air pressure pushes against the plastic to press it into the mold.
-We often use this method for automotive parts and components that are large or don’t require complex details like sharp angles or varying thickness.
+To ensure the most accurate shape at the lowest cost, we work with you to determine which of the three types of thermoforming is best.

 Commonly thermoformed automotive parts include:

 - Shaped tub for trunks

 Using thermoforming to manufacture automotive parts has two major benefits for our customers – time and cost.